AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 ## General Description about the data set:

 The dataset contains the information about __Daily__ prices for Bitcoin (BTC) and Ethereum (ETH) from differente range of dates but it is basically from January 2014 to May 2024

+## What questions are we looking to answer with this proyect?

+The intention for this proyect is to answer a very interesting question about: how Bitcoin and Ethereum are correlated to the S&P 500 rates?

+By using different techniques of:

+* Statistics
+* Analytics
+* Finances
+* Story Telling

+I'll answer this very interesting question, while showing my skills as Data Analyst.

 ### About the .csv files: